ashfordhill/dynamic-integration-tester/README.md

     - Fix file loading and 'start all' functionality.
     - Save loaded files to the backend for persistence.
     - Investigate a library to translate compose data, potentially compatible with TypeScript.
+  - Some annoying issues with this is
+  - The most important goal with this is to be able to generate and export a CICD-compatible Docker image that can run everything in Bamboo (or wherever).
+  -

 - [✅] **UI Improvements**